Follow Future Movies on Twitter

-The Incredibles Movie Review
+The Incredibles Review

 Pixar.
 How do they do it?
 From the studio that bought you Toy Story, A Bug’s Life, Toy Story 2, Monsters, Inc and Finding Nemo comes another blooming masterpiece.
 You wonder if they get ever bored of perfection.
 Imagine the Monday morning meeting: guys, how about making a crap film, just to keep everyone on their toes?
 Once again Pixar’s team of geniuses have harnessed technological innovation in the service of damn good storytelling.
 Watch it and weep, Jeffrey Katzenburg…